wassimnassour/30-most-starred-Github-repos/README.md

 <h1> Hi</h1>
+<p>have u wondered what is the best repos in github ?
-<p>i create this small webapp that will list the most starred Github repos that were created in the last 30 days.
+  so i create this small webapp that will list the most starred Github repos that were created in the last 30 days.
 </p>
 <p> i chose many Technologies for this Project </p>
 <ul>